 The Consortium has authored a set of Web Content Accessibility Guidelines to provide a relatively simple framework for web designers and builders to maximize the website accessibility nature, the majority of which are – thankfully – relatively easy for both amateur and professional developer to implement.

-Other things to consider are including proper alt text for alt images – without it, a screenreader won’t know what the image is.
-For the same reason you’ll need to provide accurate descriptions to your links.
+Other things to consider are including proper alt text for alt images – without it, a screen reader won’t know what the image is.
+For the same reason, you’ll need to provide accurate descriptions of your links.

 If your website contains forms, make sure that each field is appropriately named too.